jkgarber/learning-sqlalchemy/tutorial.md

 #### Declaring Simple Constraints

-The `Column.primary_key` parameter which is a shorthand technique of indicating that this `Column` should be part of the primary key for this table.
+The `Column.primary_key` parameter is a shorthand technique of indicating that this `Column` should be part of the primary key for this table.
 The primary key itself is represented by the `PrimaryKeyConstraint` construct, which we can see on the `Table.primary_key` attribute on the `Table` object:
 ```py
 user_table.primary_key
 # PrimaryKeyConstraint(Column('id', Integer(), table=<user_account>, primary_key=True, nullable=False))